scossin/iamsystem_python/docs/source/tokenizer.rst

 -----------
 The iamsystem matcher is highly dependent on how documents and keywords are tokenized and normalized.
 The :ref:`api_doc:ITokenizer` is responsible for turning text into tokens.
-To do so, the :ref:`api_doc:TokenizerImp` class performs tokenization with two inner functions:
+To do so, the :ref:`api_doc:TokenizerImp` class performs alphanumeric tokenization with two inner functions:

 - split the text into (start,end) offsets
 - normalize each token

+The :ref:`api_doc:english_tokenizer` and :ref:`api_doc:french_tokenizer` are concrete implementations.

 .. _adapter: https://en.wikipedia.org/wiki/Adapter_pattern

-The :ref:`api_doc:english_tokenizer` and :ref:`api_doc:french_tokenizer` are concrete implementations.
+Other libraries offer more elaborate tokenizers, I recommend you use them.
-To use another library to perform the tokenization you can build an `adapter`_ by creating a new implementation of the a :ref:`api_doc:ITokenizer` class.
+To use the tokenizer of another library you can build an `adapter`_ by creating a new implementation of the a :ref:`api_doc:ITokenizer` interface.
 For example, this package provides a :ref:`spacy:spaCy` custom component that consumes spaCy's tokenizer.

 Default split function